-Phlebotomist are health professionals who work under the direction of a physician or licensed
+Phlebotomist are Health Career Professionals who work under the direction of a physician or licensed

 health care professional.
-They collect blood and other specimens from patients and accurately catalog the
+They collect blood and other specimens from patients and accurately catalog

 Clinical Medical Assistant Online Program

-The NAHCE Online learning platform is packed full of media-based activities and exercises
+NAHC E Online learning platform is packed full of media-based activities and exercises

 including educational videos and simulations, collaborative class discussions and interactive activities with the

 same personalized attention and student-teacher interaction support as a tradition classroom-based education.
 It is

-the most intuitive user experience available today for any learning system and you can conveniently utilize it at your
+the most intuitive user experience available today for any learning system and you can conveniently utilize it at

 interaction with online assignments, quizzes and practice test and progress reports.

-for national CCMA Certification exams.
+for national exams.
 Checkpoint Questions and student CD exercises correlated to

 the Learning Outcomes make the learning process interactive and promote increased comprehension.
 The